Blog – Posted on Friday, Dec 21

 In a world that was once ruled by dragons, thirteen races now exist together.
 But when a great nation threatens to expand its influence into the Free Cities, citizens from both sides must do their best in order to survive.
 Fans of A Song of Ice and Fire will enjoy the political and military struggles that are developed throughout the quintet.

 With a light and engaging writing style, Abraham draws his readers into a sense of comfort and familiarity with his characters while they go through chaos and war.
-The narrative is done from the third-person perspective of each of the main characters, something that effectively juxtaposes the two sides that Abraham shows throughout the series and deals with a big question: what wins wars?
+The Dagger and the Coin series is told from the third-person perspective of each of the main characters, something that effectively juxtaposes the two sides that Abraham shows throughout the series and deals with a big question: what wins wars?
 Military power or financial influence?
 (It’s called the dagger and coin series, after all.)

 12. The Accursed Kings series by Maurice Druon